 Recyclable, Compostable and Blue

 Culver’s packaging is vibrant, distinctive and getting “greener” all the time.
 Bags, napkins, spoons, wrappers, cups, you name it.
-We’re committed to lessening its lasting effects on the environment.
+We’re committed to lessening our packaging's lasting effects on the environment.

-That means we give careful consideration to the materials that make up our packaging, from sourcing paper that’s either post-consumer recycled or Forest Stewardship Council certified to ensuring the plastics we use are recyclable.
-We even print our packaging using water-based ink whenever possible.
+That means we give careful consideration to the materials that make up our packaging, from sourcing paper that’s either postconsumer recycled or Forest Stewardship Council—certified to ensuring the plastics we use are recyclable.
+We even print our packaging using water and corn starch-based ink whenever possible.

 “Ultimately, it comes down to individuals, communities and organizations like Culver’s making the environment a priority,” says Morris Paine, Culver’s partner in packaging.
 “By simply caring enough to recycle, or at the very least discard unwanted items appropriately, we can all help preserve the world’s beauty.”

 When Craig Culver asked what it would take to build a LEED-certified Culver’s in Baraboo, Wisconsin, we didn’t realize it would fundamentally change the way we design our restaurants.